 Location: East Vancouver Learning Centre, North Vancouver Learning Centre, in-school locations, and/or Online (depending on your location and desire to travel).

 Start Date: As soon as possible

 Full-time: 37.5 hours per week.
 Instruction occurs Monday to Friday between 9am and 7pm, as well as Saturdays between 9am and 5:30pm.

 Remuneration: 48K+ depending on experience.
 Competitive vacation and benefits package with opportunities for professional development.

 - Work with our staff to deliver high quality, customized 1:1 remedial education to our students

 - Be punctual to all sessions

-- Provide session reports to parents after each session
+- Provide a brief summary of learning objectives and activities to parents/guardians after each session

 - Attend instructor in-services and workshops throughout the year

 - Administer informal assessments to help identify gaps in clients’ learning